pang-apps/pang-apps-monitor-web/README.md

 # Monitor your web server's performance and play with Prever.io

 Every 10 seconds monitor access your target url and send response time.
 Just install this application and enjoy it in Prever.io
+You can monitor using your mobile phone or tablet any devices.

 ## Screen shot
 ###### Realtime monitoring ######